-S#5297×1 is the first unlisted child; and the 9th is S#5297×9.
-If full order of birth in a generation in unknown, leave blank spaces S#5297x- -2-1.
-If last printed ancestor is unknown, leave blank spaces S#____x- -2-1.
+S#5297×1 is the first unlisted child, and the 9th is S#5297×9.
+If the full order of birth in a generation is unknown, leave blank spaces S#5297x- -2-1.
+If the last printed ancestor is unknown, leave empty spaces S#____x- -2-1.
 This numbering system starts with Volume V and should be used in all Extensions, on Sheldon Family Data Cards in the places provided, wherever any Sheldon is mentioned including signatures to letters.

 Since many have the same name, this will facilitate searching and filing of the cards which are arranged by S# x – -.
 Most of the data with indexes has now been printed up to 1850 to help you find your ancestor.

-Thus, numbers preceding the "x" show the last person in the original magazines including the descendant's page and line position.
-Numbers following the "x" indicate generations after the last original entry and the sequence of birth of the descendant within a specific generation.
+Thus, numbers preceding the “x” show the last person in the original magazines including the descendant’s page and line position.
+Numbers following the “x” indicate generations after the last original entry and the descendant’s birth sequence within a specific generation.

-Today, we often see the pound sign (#) replaced with a hyphen (–), as in S-5297,or no character at all between the "S" and the first digit of the Sheldon number, as in S5297.
+Today, we often see the hash mark (#) replaced with a hyphen (–), as in S-5297,or no character at all between the “S” and the first digit of the Sheldon number, as in S5297.
 The use of the hyphen between generations, as in S5297x-3-2-1, is also not commonly used, rather the birth order of the generations is run together, as in S5297x321.
-If the birth order exceeds 9, for this example let's assume we want to indicate the eleventh birth child, the digits are placed between hyphens, as in S5297x321(11).
-Adopted descendants are indicated with the letter "A".
+If the birth order exceeds 9, for this example, let’s assume we want to indicate the eleventh birth child; the digits are placed between hyphens, as in S5297x321(11).
+Adopted descendants are indicated with the letter “A”.

 This number is unique to the Sheldon Family Genealogy System and compatible with the numbering system developed by Keith M. Sheldon for his book John of Providence.
-The computer number is in the form of an alpha character followed by a series of the numbers or letters.
-The initial alpha letter will be a "G", "I", "J", "R" or "W" and indicates the Sheldon line of descendant as noted in the table below.
+The computer number is in the form of an alpha character followed by a series of numbers or letters.
+The initial alpha letter will be a “G”, “I”, “J”, “R” or “W” and indicates the Sheldon line of descendant as noted in the table below.
 Each subsequent letter or number represents a generation and the birth order in that generation for purposes of this system.
-Since a generation is represented by a single character, numerical characters would limit family size to 9 children.
-To alleviate this problem, capital letters "A" through "V" are used to represent the tenth through the thirty-first child.
+Since a single character represents a generation, numerical characters would limit family size to 9 children.
+To alleviate this problem, capital letters “A” through “V” are used to represent the tenth through the thirty-first child.
 To date the largest family has been 23 children.

 S0004 Godfrey Sheldon G1